Skip to main content

 Also for: -

-When I reached the Topkapi palace in Istanbul, I tried to catch the palace guard blinking, but I couldn't get it quite right.
-Although he'd shut his eyes, he kept staring back at me through the freeze-frame.
-I soon realized, the graphic designer had mistakingly papered textures of eyes on the character model's eyelids.
-It was as if they had seen my footage and patched in a lame countermeasure.
-I promptly chose another victim, and cursed the game for even denying me some fun at its expense.
+When I reached the Topkapi Palace in Istanbul, I tried to catch a palace guard mid-blink—but failed.
+Although he closed his eyes, he kept staring back at me through the freeze-frame.
+I soon realized why: the graphic designer had mistakenly mapped eye textures onto the character model’s eyelids.
+Even with his eyes shut, he was still looking straight at me.
+It felt as if the developers had seen my footage and patched in a half-hearted countermeasure.
+I promptly chose another victim and cursed the game for denying me even this small pleasure at its expense.

-Returning to Broken Sword: The Angel of Death - George and Nico's fourth historical adventure - reminds me why I consider it the worst game I've finished.
-It is like revisiting the scene of some traumatic event from the past.
-Every part of every location is a wreck.
-Although you know exactly what to do, you might get stuck for ages trying to figure out the correct input to make it happen.
-In the end, you feel a lot older and dumber than you deserve.
+Returning to Broken Sword: The Angel of Death—George and Nico’s fourth globe-trotting adventure—reminds me exactly why I consider it the worst game I’ve ever finished.
+Revisiting it feels like returning to the site of a personal trauma.
+Every location is a mess.
+Even when you know precisely what to do, you can spend ages wrestling with the game to perform the correct input.
+By the end, you don’t feel challenged—you feel inexplicably older and dumber.

 MORE THAN A HANDFUL OF MISTAKES